Aminfrka/html-skeleton-card/README.md

 This project is meant to create some sort of loading effects so that users think that the page loads faster.
-More details about the project to be added soon.....
+More details about the project to be added soon..... feel free to pull and make your own